Diarkis/diarkis-server-template/examples/matching/simple/README.md

 - **MARS** server is a standard (out-of-the-box) Diarkis template.
 It serves to orchestrates the node mesh.

-- **HTTP** server is a standard (out-of-the-box) Diarkis template; excepting a simple Matchmaker profile definition for our custom matchmaking criteria.
+- **HTTP** server is a standard (out-of-the-box) Diarkis template; excepting (2) simple Matchmaker profile definitions for our custom matchmaking criteria.
 Our Matchmaker candidate information is stored here.

 - **UDP** server hosts the client connection and handles all incoming Matchmaker commands.